 2. Download Java Development Kit (JDK)

 Make sure you have JDK installed in your system for Java.
-If not go ahead install it.
+If not, go ahead and install it.
 If you already have you’re good to go ahead.

 3. Opt for new Project